Tips for Principals to Become Role-Model Leaders

 Many principals spend so much time on strictly administrative tasks that they lose touch with teachers and students and with the learning thats actually happening in the classroom.
-To find ways of growing closer to what students and teachers experience in their schools, 33 principals from the greater Denver area have been participating in an instructional-leadership training program offered by the Denver Public Education and Business Coalition (PEBC).
+To find ways of growing closer to what students and teachers experience in their schools, 33 principals from the greater Denver area participated in an instructional-leadership training program offered by the Denver Public Education and Business Coalition (PEBC).

 Making time for a focus on instruction is very difficult, Joy Hood, a coach with the PEBC program, told Education World.
 Spending time with principals and helping them examine how they spend their time is very useful.
 We help them see which of their daily activities add value to their role as an instructional leader, which jobs are necessary, and which are a waste of time.
-Helping them design new schedules, eliminate certain activities, and delegate certain responsibilities are some of the ways we can help.
+Helping them design new schedules, eliminate certain activities, and delegate certain responsibilities are some of the ways we can help, she said.

 With the tremendous pressure -- and guidelines from the federal government, state governments, and local school districts -- principals are often not sure what matters most and what will improve academic achievement at their schools, Hood said.